-Or you may recede inside our mind leading to a slow and deliberate implosion – losing your will to thrive and achieve.
+Or you may recede inside your mind leading to a slow and deliberate implosion – losing your will to thrive and achieve.

 Look in the mirror, talk to that beautiful person you see, smile and calmly exchange thoughts as you work together with your inner being to dissect the issues at hand.

 To provide self-motivation

-Read or speak an inspirational piece out loud (sometimes you need to actually hear the words and not just see them on the page).
+Read or speak an inspirational piece out loud (sometimes you need to hear the words and not just see them on the page).

-Think of how excited and inspired you get after listening to an inspirational speaker or hear a motivating song.
+Think of how excited and inspired you get after listening to an inspirational speaker or hearing a motivating song.

 To analyze a problem and make the best decision

-While it is fine to consult others and seek out resources and information for guidance, in the end you have to make the decision and doing so will likely mean sorting through all the data and opinions you gathered.
+While it is fine to consult others and seek out resources and information for guidance, in the end, you have to make the decision, and doing so will likely mean sorting through all the data and opinions you gathered.

-From my own experience, I think you will find that speaking the choices and the possible gains or losses of each out loud helps to give clarity that cannot be gained from simply silently pondering what is on a piece of paper.
+From my own experience, I think you will find that speaking the choices and the possible gains or losses of each out loud helps to give clarity that cannot be gained from silently pondering what is on a piece of paper.

 Jog your memory, make a deposit to your memory and regain your focus

-It may be the pace of life or it maybe just my age of life, but often I find myself misplacing things.
+It may be the pace of life, or it may be just my age of life, but often I find myself misplacing things.

-Trace your steps with spoken word and more often than not you will find that trail leads you to your lost and found.
+Trace your steps with the spoken word; more often than not, you will find that trail leads you to your lost and found.

 Also, in the age of a password for everything, speaking the password and the keys to it out loud can act as a deposit to your memory bank.

-Next, speak one idea or one thought at a time and you can slowly rein your mind back into control and focus.
+Next, speak one idea or one thought at a time, and you can slowly rein your mind back into control and focus.

-Now that you have finished reading this out loud give it a try.
+Now that you have finished reading this out loud, give it a try.
 Talk to yourself.